Getting Started

 What next?

 Just like the real world, PilotEdge supports a wide range of aviation operations.
-Every towered airport is fully staffed, top to bottom, and CTAF frequencies are supported at non-towered airports.
-So don’t be shy about visiting some of the smaller fields.
+Every supported towered airport is fully staffed, top to bottom, and CTAF frequencies are supported at non-towered airports.
+So don’t be shy about visiting some of the smaller fields!
 You can:

 • Practice VFR cross-country flights.